endre90/micro_sp/README.md

 ### high prioriry
 1.  [x] error handling, probably not done
 2.  [ ] figure out why do tests run twice?
-3.  [ ] parameters have to be part of parameterized model so that they are only changed in one place
-4.  [x] don't complicate, have parameterized
-5.  [x] layered (comp(param(inc)))
-6.  [x] publish complete state
-7.  [ ] write some macros finally
-8.  [ ] no completestate just state that holds all
-9.  [ ] implemment fmt
-10. [x] remove enum and bool and have only variable
-11. [ ] use 'model' and 'instance'
-12. [x] rename SET to ASS
-13. [ ] ok, going towards making the pddl parser :(
-14. [ ] think about how to parameterize modelling like the pddl people do
-15. [x] update command vars to match measured values on refresh (raar)
-16. [x] raar: act, ref and act_ref have to have the same domain and same r#type
-17. [ ] where is the state? who owns the state?
-18. [x] proper command line arguments
-19. [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
-20. [ ] the "start/stop running" should actually set the reference values     ?
-21. [x] have to add delay for dummy act
-22. [ ] add boolean variables
-23. [x] add handshake kind
-24. [ ] the algorithms should probably be solver agnostic
-25. [x] move setup to parser
-26. [ ] other command paradigm or are we done?
-27. [ ] testing
-28. [x] structure and modules
-29. [ ] generate dummy driver from the model
-30. [x] documentation, probably not done
-31. [ ] dummy_value should be deeply integrated
-32. [ ] proper readme
-33. [x] proper get planning result
-34. [ ] include readmes to benches to describe added constraints
-35. [x] add a timeout
-36. [ ] benchmarks blocksworld:
+3.  [x] don't complicate, have parameterized
+4.  [x] layered (comp(param(inc)))
+5.  [x] publish complete state
+6.  [ ] write some macros finally
+7.  [x] no completestate just state that holds all
+8.  [ ] implemment fmt
+9.  [x] remove enum and bool and have only variable
+10. [ ] use 'model' and 'instance'
+11. [x] rename SET to ASS
+12. [ ] ok, going towards making the pddl parser :(
+13. [ ] think about how to parameterize modelling like the pddl people do
+14. [x] update command vars to match measured values on refresh (raar)
+15. [x] raar: act, ref and act_ref have to have the same domain and same r#type
+16. [ ] where is the state? who owns the state?
+17. [x] proper command line arguments
+18. [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
+19. [ ] the "start/stop running" should actually set the reference values     ?
+20. [x] have to add delay for dummy act
+21. [ ] add boolean variables
+22. [x] add handshake kind
+23. [ ] the algorithms should probably be solver agnostic
+24. [x] move setup to parser
+25. [ ] other command paradigm or are we done?
+26. [ ] testing
+27. [x] structure and modules
+28. [ ] generate dummy driver from the model
+29. [x] documentation, probably not done
+30. [ ] dummy_value should be deeply integrated
+31. [ ] proper readme
+32. [x] proper get planning result
+33. [ ] include readmes to benches to describe added constraints
+34. [x] add a timeout
+35. [ ] benchmarks blocksworld:
     1. [x] micro_sp inc enumerated boolean w/ invariants
     2. [ ] micro_sp inc enumerated boolean explicit (neg-pddl)
     3. [ ] micro_sp inc pure boolean